hmakelin/gisnav/docs/pages/developer_guide/offboard/docker_compose.rst

         :language: yaml

 .. todo::
-    Split mavlink network into mavlink and ROS networks
+    Split mavlink network into mavlink and ROS networks.
+For ROS the intention is to use the shared memory device instead of serializing and going through the network stack since we will be passing a lot of images around.

 .. note::
     The application services have access to both networks and are not actually